owen2345/camaleon-cms/README.md

 * Add the gem in your Gemfile

   ```
-  gem "camaleon_cms", github: 'owen2345/camaleon-cms', branch: "moduler" # version 2
+  gem "camaleon_cms"
-  # If you are using Camaleon CMS 1x, you can use this patch to use this new version
+  # If you are using Camaleon CMS 1x, you need to use this patch
   gem "migration1x", github: 'owen2345/camaleoncms_1xmigration'
   ```
 * Install required Gem and dependencies